kafayat06/portfolio/README.md

-# Kifayyah Abdulwahab — Coding Tutor Portfolio
+# Kafayat Abdulwahab — Coding Tutor Portfolio

 A simple, single-page portfolio site built with plain HTML, CSS, and a touch of JS — no build tools required.